 POI data has traditionally been exchanged in proprietary formats by various transport mechanisms.
 This document defines a flexible, lightweight, extensible POI data model.
 This will enable content publishers to effectively describe and efficiently serve and exchange POI data.

-To achieve these goals, this document describes a generic data model that may be instantiated in a variety of serializations, including XML, JSON, and RDF.
+To achieve these goals, a generic data model is described that may be instantiated in a variety of serializations, including XML, JSON, and RDF.
 The data model is designed to be extended with POI information specific to the geospatial data it represents.

 2. Conformance